cengelhard/GalvCapstoneOne/README.md

 If I were to convert my findings into advice for players, I think it would be this: stick to a single champion when you are first starting out.
 When controlled for number of games played, loyalty seems to help.
 However, as you play more games, you should diversify and choose your champion based on strategy rather than forcing your favorite into the game.

-But truly, the only statistic I found that had a strong correlation to rank was number of games played.
+But truly, the only statistic I found that had a significant correlation to rank was number of games played.
 So perhaps the best advice is to keep practicing and don't worry about it.